 \subsection{Operation Concept}

-Building up on our considerations introduced above we will conclude the service design in this section by discussing the missing piece, that is the operation concept.
-To this end it should be first recalled that (in this work) a service consists of several components (like \gls{API} or worker) and that in reality operation might require that several instances of each component are executed in parallel, possibly distributed over several machines (see Section \ref{sec_design_concept_service_architecture}).
+Building up on our considerations introduced above, we will conclude the service design in this section by discussing the missing piece, which is the operation concept.
+To this end, it should be recalled first that (in this work) a service consists of several components (like \gls{API} or worker) and that in reality operation might require that several instances of each component are executed in parallel, possibly distributed over several machines (see Section \ref{sec_design_concept_service_architecture}).
 We have referred to the latter as processes in order to distinguish the running instance from the implementation.
-The management of these processes, commonly referred to as orchestration, is a tedious activity best left to specialized and well established applications.
-Consequentially, the first step towards the operation concept is to select an appropriate orchestration software, whereby it needs to be considered that service providers have different demands here, ranging from cloud computing professionals of commercial companies with primary interest in high availability and scalability (\reqref{NFR01}) to academic researches with no experience with the utilization of orchestration software (\reqref{NFR07}).
-Systematic comparisons of orchestration applications \cite{malviya_comparative_2022,jawarneh_container_2019,yang_comparison_2019} suggest Kubernetes\footnote{\href{https://kubernetes.io/}{https://kubernetes.io/}} for the first group and Docker Swarm\footnote{https://docs.docker.com/engine/swarm/} for the second.
-Both orchestrators require that the processes of the service are wrapped in containers, whereby Docker containers\footnote{\href{https://www.docker.com/resources/what-container/}{https://www.docker.com/resources/what-container/}} are supported by both and are thus selected.
+The management of these processes, commonly referred to as orchestration, is a tedious activity best left to specialized and well-established applications.
+In consequence, the first step towards the operation concept is to select an appropriate orchestration software, where it needs to be considered that service providers have different demands here, ranging from cloud computing professionals of commercial companies with a primary interest in high availability and scalability (\reqref{NFR01}) to academic researchers with no experience with the utilization of orchestration software (\reqref{NFR07}).
+Systematic comparisons of orchestration applications \cite{malviya_comparative_2022,jawarneh_container_2019,yang_comparison_2019} suggest Kubernetes\footnote{\href{https://kubernetes.io/}{https://kubernetes.io/}} for the first group and Docker Swarm\footnote{\href{https://docs.docker.com/engine/swarm/}{https://docs.docker.com/engine/swarm/}} for the second.
+Both orchestrators require that the processes of the service are wrapped in containers.
+As Docker\footnote{\href{https://www.docker.com/resources/what-container/}{https://www.docker.com/resources/what-container/}} containers are supported by both they are selected.